JohriLab/Bvalcalc/_sources/guides/demography.rst.txt

 In addition we have `variants_B.csv` which lists the B for each position in case you'd like to run your own stats or do your own plotting of the results.

-Saving Positions with high B
+Saving positions with high B
 -----------------------------

 Next, we can pick a cut-off and filter our list of positions to keep only sites with B >= 0.9 and save the output to `filtered_positions.csv`.